telerik/ajax-docs/controls/map/how-to/show-hide-layers-on-zoom.md

 # Show and Hide Layers According to Zoom Level

-In this example here you can see how you can configure layers to show and hide on based on the zoom level.
+In the example below you can see how to configure layers to show and hide on based on the zoom level.

-That is done by using the `MinZoom` and `MaxZoom` properties of the **MapLayer** class.
+The example uses the `MinZoom` and `MaxZoom` properties of the **MapLayer** class.

 In the figures below you can see the result of the code from **Example 1**.